li-group/KKThPINN/README.md

 ```

 # Overview
-In this work, we develop a novel hard-constrained PINN architecture, KKT-hPINN, that always satisfies hard linear equality constraints in both training and testing processes.
+In this work, we develop a novel **hard-constrained PINN architecture, KKT-hPINN, that always satisfies hard linear equality constraints in both training and testing processes**.
 The architecture consists of a traditional neural network and two non-trainable projection layers that orthogonally project model predictions onto a feasible region of predefined linear equality constraints.

 In all case studies, KKT-hPINN demonstrates enhanced predictive capability as surrogate models, while strictly satisfying hard linear equality constraints without introducing additional hyperparameters and computational cost.